norm-y-1/medsup/src/__tests__/cypress/README.md

-# Cypress E2E Tests for MedSup Pro
+# Cypress E2E Tests for InsureCare POC

-This directory contains comprehensive end-to-end tests for the MedSup Pro application using Cypress.
+This directory contains comprehensive end-to-end tests for the InsureCare POC application using Cypress.

 ## Test Structure